Leadership

 • Scalars and Vectors form the foundation of kinematics and dynamics.

-• Tensors (though advanced) explain phenomena like material deformation and spacetime in relativity.
+• Tensors While complex, they help explain material deformation and the behavior of spacetime in relativity.

 FAQs: Clarifying Common Doubts